-You might even want to involve a loved one so that you can work together on letting go of fear and setting goals.
+Again, I strongly encourage all of you to continue working on this process outside of group.
+You might even want to involve a loved one so that you can work together on letting go of fear.
 Commit yourself to getting started right now.
 You can reclaim control.
 You can free yourself from the power your fears have over you.
 If you do, you can begin to live every moment of your life to its fullest potential.